curvenote/docs/content/web/github-action.md

 After working with a curvenote website locally, a number of files and folders will be created within your local folder alongside your content.
 Some of these should be committed to `git`, while others should be ignored.

-- always add `curvenote.yml` files to `git` - there will be at least one file at the root of your repo and potentially others in content subfolders for more complex configurations.
+- add `curvenote.yml` files to `git` - there will be at least one file at the root of your repo and potentially others in content subfolders for more complex configurations
-- always add the `_build/` folder to your `.gitignore` file - this is only used for a caching local build assets when using `curvenote start`
+- ignore the `_build/` folder by adding it to your `.gitignore` - this is only used for a caching local build assets when using `curvenote start`

 ## Deploying from CI using GitHub Actions